VictorMegir/Drawing-Polygons/README.md

 # Drawing Shapes
-An application that allows the user to draw 2D polygons made with OpenGL.
+An application that allows the user to draw 2D polygons.
+This application was made using OpenGL libraries.

 ### OpenGL
 We have used the OpenGL library to create a canvas upon which the user is able to place points, connect them and create colored polygons.